Search the Health Library

 Sometimes, however, tumor suppressor genes become ineffective without being mutated.
 The causes of this are known as epigenetic alterations.
 Biochemical changes to the environment of the DNA, rather than directly to it, can silence key genes.
 Investigators have found that using drugs to block this biochemical activity provides an opportunity to reverse the changes and reset the DNA to its pre-cancer environment.

-Johns Hopkins Kimmel Cancer Center researcher and deputy director Stephen Baylin, M.D., and colleague James Herman, M.D., are the leading experts on epigenetics, cited more frequently than any other researchers in the field.
-Their epigenetic work in lung cancer earned Baylin recognition from the National Cancer Institute for the most outstanding research in its SPORE (specialized programs of research excellence) program, an endeavor aimed at rapidly moving laboratory discoveries to patient care.
+Johns Hopkins Kimmel Cancer Center researcher Stephen Baylin, M.D., is a leading experts on epigenetics, cited more frequently than any other researcher in the field.
+His epigenetic work in lung cancer earned Baylin recognition from the National Cancer Institute for the most outstanding research in its SPORE (specialized programs of research excellence) program, an endeavor aimed at rapidly moving laboratory discoveries to patient care.

 Baylin began his epigenetics work in the 1980s when he noticed regions of genes with increased methylation, a biochemical process that seemed to occur only in cancer cells.
 This chemical change, he found, was like an off switch to tumor suppressor genes.
 With support from the Commonwealth Fund, Ludwig Foundation, Hodson Trust, and the National Institutes of Health, he and his team began to look for ways to apply these observations to cancer patients.